AleksHuc/CPNS-Labs/en/lab4/lab4.md

 ### 2. Task

-Let's install a TFTP server, for example `tftpd`.

-    apt install tftpd

-The installed `tftpd` server is already running with the default settings specified in the configuration file `/etc/inetd.conf`.

-    nano /etc/inetd.conf

-    tftp dgram udp wait nobody /usr/sbin/tcpd /usr/sbin/in.tftpd /srv/tftp

-Let's create a `/srv/tftp` folder, which TFTP will offer over the network.

-    mkdir /srv/tftp

-If you cannot find the `tftpd` package with the package manager, then install the `tftpd-hpa` package and add the `-v` flag and the `-c` flag in the `/etc/default/tftpd-hpa` configuration file to enable automatic availability of newly added files in the `/srv/tftp` and enable more verbose logging.
+Let's install a TFTP server, for example `tftpd-hpa` package and add the `-v` flag and the `-c` flag in the `/etc/default/tftpd-hpa` configuration file to enable automatic availability of newly added files in the `/srv/tftp` and enable more verbose logging.

     apt install tftpd-hpa